Swaser/nand2tetris/VmTranslator/README.md

 # VM Translator

 ## VM Specification

-1. There are no statements or expressions outside of functions.
+1. No code outside of functions.
 2. Every function call must return a value.
-If a function has the `void` return type, then the compiler must add a `push constant 0` to add a value to the stack to be returned (copied to _*ARG_).
-3. Return values are copied to _*ARG_ and the stack pointer is set to ARG+1 (so the last value on the stack is the return value).
-The return value must be consumed, either by assigning it to a segment, or by dropping it from the stack.
+It's the compilers job to make sure that functions that do not return a value will return one (_push const 0_).
+3. Upon return the return value is popped to _ARG 0_.
+The other registers are restored and the stack pointer is set to _*ARG + 1_
+4. The return value is normally consumed through a _pop_ command.
+This should be ensured by the compiler.
-4. The starting function must not return.
+5. The starting function must not return.
 For syntactic reasons it will need a return statement, but that statement must not be reached.
-Therefore an endless loop must be inserted into the code just before the return.
+Therefore, an endless loop must be inserted into the code just before the return.

-### Explanations
-About 3.: Return values are stored in *ARG.
-But what about functions that have zero arguments but still return a value?
-We could try to handle all these different cases.
-Or we can handle them all the same.
+6. Static variables are special: If the argument to _push/pop static_ is alphanumeric, then this is to be the name of the static variable.
+If it is numeric only, then the name of the variable should be _filename.number_.
+This is to work around a quirk of the Jack platform which aims to simplify the exercises.

 ## Planned Changes to the VM Specification

 1. Allow `push static <name>` and `pop static <name>`.
 2. Add instruction to drop a value from the stack `drop`.
-This is more important than the dual operation of increasing the stack pointer without acutally pushing something to the stack.
+This is more important than the dual operation of increasing the stack pointer without actually pushing something to the stack.